bredele/olives-bundles/README.md

 olives-bundles
 ==============

 > This is a showcase of what Olives.js is capable of.
-First you will need to install Olives.js.

 ## Getting started